 Grandma's Pumpkin Patch, Healdsburg

-Lots of family fun can be found at this family farm.
+Lots of fun can be found at this family farm.
 Stroll through the pumpkins, pet farm animals, climb the hay stacks, run through the maze, and check out vintage tractors.
 Take along lunch and linger at one of the shaded picnic tables.

 Open daily from 10 a.m. until dusk